cowjuh/portfolio-2021/case_studies/aws.md

-# How I sort of held 3 roles at AWS as a Front End Engineer Intern
+# The 4 Hats I Wore at my AWS Engineering Internship

 I interned with AWS last summer as a Front End Engineer intern.